mhsql/mhsql.github.io/_posts/2023-03-11-SQLBits-2023-Welcome-to-Manchester.md

 1. Finding the baggage reclaim belt
 <br>On one trip I found the single belt, then had an hour wait as technical issues with the aircraft prevent the baggage being unloaded
 1. Being able to see your bag(s) and collect them
-<br>Many people gather close to the one location with trollies and block others, I try to find a quiet area, after all the bag is travelling around until you pick it up
+<br>Many people gather close to the one location with trollies and block others, I try to find a quiet area, after all the bag is traveling around until you pick it up
 1. The wait
-<br>When you're travelling overnight or long haul, it aways feels like your bag is the last one
+<br>When you're traveling overnight or long haul, it always feels like your bag is the last one

 One of the few Covid era benefits, from the arrival health checks, your bags arrived before you.
-<br>That said, such health check processing or extra imigration checks, had different stress affects
+<br>That said, such health check processing or extra immigration checks, had different stress affects

 # Transfer to Hotel One